novincode/ratepress-templates/CONTRIBUTING.md

-# Contributing to RatePress Templates
+# Contributing to RateKit Templates

-Thank you for considering contributing to the RatePress Templates collection!
+Thank you for considering contributing to the RateKit Templates collection!
 This document provides guidelines for contributing templates.

 ## Code of Conduct